Rare Diseases Clinical Trials Toolbox

 Investigator-initiated trial (IITs)/Academic-sponsored trials

 Commercially sponsored clinical trials are responsible for bringing most of the new drugs to the market.
-However these clinical trials only assess the safety and efficacy of drugs that are chosen by a commercial entity that funds the entire process.
-Non-commercial or academic trials have therefore their own additional specific significance, often focusing on refining indications of available treatments and to optimize therapeutic strategies that do not have as much financial gain to the pharmaceutical industry.
+However, these clinical trials only assess the safety and efficacy of drugs that are chosen by a commercial entity that funds the entire process.
+Non-commercial or academic trials have therefore their own additional specific significance, often focusing on refining indications of available treatments and optimizing therapeutic strategies that do not have as much financial gain to the pharmaceutical industry.

-A good amount of IITs are driven by questions that generally arise beyond the completion of Phase III studies and which have not been studied during Phases I–III of drug development.
+A good amount of IITs is driven by questions that generally arise beyond the completion of Phase III studies and which have not been studied during Phases I–III of drug development.

 Sponsor-Investigator is an individual who both initiates and conducts, alone or with others, a clinical trial, and under whose immediate direction the investigational product is administered to, dispensed to, or used by a subject.
 The term does not include any person other than an individual (e.g., it does not include a corporation or an agency).
 The obligations of a sponsor-investigator include both those of a sponsor and those of an investigator.